 “No one could doubt it who heard with the keen hearing of the spiritual ear, the miracle of authentic stillness that falls upon an assembly of men in those rare moments when a man speaks to his hearers; spirit to spirit, and he and they alike know it.

-Mary traveled to the Suez Canal with the Chambers family and would take Kathleen with her in the early mornings to haggle over food at the stalls.
+Mary traveled to the Suez Canal with the Chambers family.
+She would take Kathleen with her in the early mornings to haggle over food at the stalls.

 She bore it all cheerfully and even managed to join the family on a camel ride to the pyramids!